tnipen/tnipen.github.io/_posts/2020-05-29-netatmo-titanlib-gridpp.markdown

 t2neg = np.full(len(obs), 4)
 eps2 = np.full(len(obs), 0.5)

-flags, sct, rep = titanlib.sct(obs_lats, obs_lons, obs_elevs, obs, num_min, num_max, inner_radius, outer_radius, num_iterations, num_min_prof, dzmin, dhmin , dz, t2pos, t2neg, eps2)
+dataset.sct(num_min, num_max, inner_radius, outer_radius, num_iterations, num_min_prof, dzmin, dhmin, dz, t2pos, t2neg, eps2)
 {% endhighlight %}

+Finally, we use an isolation check to remove remote stations.
+We do this because when there are no nearby stations, there is no information to corroborate the measurement and therefore we cannot guarantee that the station has a valid measurement.

+{% highlight python %}
+radius = 15000
+num min= 5
+dz = 200
+dataset.isolation_check(num_min, radius, dz)
+{% endhighlight %}

-The `flags` array now has the same length as the input observations and uses a value of `0` denoting observations that passed the test and a value of `1` for those that are flagged.
+The final information about which observations passed are available in `dataset.flags`.
+This array has the same length as the input observations and uses `0` to denote observations that passed the test and `1` for those that are flagged as suspicious.
 We will only keep the non-flagged observations in the next step:

 {% highlight python %}
 index_valid_obs = np.where(flags == 0)[0]
 index_invalid_obs = np.where(flags != 0)[0]
 {% endhighlight %}

+## Plotting the quality control flags

 Let's plot the observations, marking flagged ones with a black edge: